Undoubtably, many parents are unaware of the funding and financial support available to them. Both as adopters or as parents of children with SEND.

 The fund pays for essential therapeutic services for eligible adoptive and special guardianship order (SGO) families.
 This is the main source of funding to support adopted children and their families.

 Many children and young people with additional needs are eligible for Disability Living Allowance (DLA).
 It may help with the extra costs of looking after a child who:

 - is under 16

-- has difficulties walking or needs much more looking after than a child of the same age who doesn’t have a disability
+- has difficulties walking.
+Or who needs much more looking after than a child of the same age who doesn’t have a disability

 Here is more general guidance:

 All children adopted from care are entitled to receive Pupil Premium Plus funding.
 Presently, September 2018, this is £2,300 per child per year.

 This funding was introduced to acknowledge and help close the gap between adopted children and their peers.

 However, there can be confusion about how this money can be used in school.
 Also, about whether or not it can be ring-fenced for your child.